pstutz/scala-fullstack/README.md

 # scala-fullstack

 ScalaJS/Scala single page application template using the Mill build tool that supports npm dependencies with webpack.
-The server is implemented with Akka HTTP and the project contains examples for calling JavaScript from npm dependencies, doing RPC with Autowire, and updating the UI with Laminar.
+The server is implemented with Akka HTTP and the project contains examples for calling JavaScript from npm dependencies, doing RPC with sloth, and updating the UI with Laminar.

 ### Usage
 Start the server with: